2026 Allulose Review: What It Is and How To Use It Right

 Isn't Allulose a Highly Processed Food?

-So, under food classifications like NOVA, allulose would likely fall under processed culinary ingredients obtained from nature and used to prepare homemade meals.
+So, under food classifications like NOVA, allulose would likely fall into the processed culinary ingredients category, obtained from nature and used to prepare homemade meals.
 It’s used in small amounts to sweeten foods at home—coffee, tea, baking, and cooking.
 And like all sweeteners, it’s best used sparingly and alongside whole foods.

-• It's true that allulose isn’t a whole food, but it’s also not trying to be one.
-It’s simply a tool to help people enjoy a sweet taste without the downsides of common sugars (which include less-processed forms of sugar like honey, maple syrup, and unrefined sugars).
-Allulose has almost zero calories and is sugar-free.
+It's true that allulose isn’t a whole food, but it’s also not trying to be one.
+It’s simply a tool to help people enjoy a sweet taste without the downsides of common sugars (including less-processed forms like honey, maple syrup, and unrefined sugars).
+Allulose has almost zero calories and contains 0 g of sugar.

-While whole foods will always be the foundation of a healthy diet, allulose can play a supportive role—especially for people managing diabetes, watching their weight, or trying to reduce added sugar.
+While whole foods will always be the foundation of a healthy diet, allulose can play a supportive role—especially for people managing diabetes, watching their weight, or reducing added sugar.

 What Does Allulose Do to the Gut?